Skip to main content

 DataSource helper

-To make database access consistent across our app and tests, we use a createDataSource helper.
-This helper is automatically generated when you run ormed init, and it handles loading the configuration and bootstrapping the ORM.
+To make database access consistent across our app and tests, we use a generated createDataSource helper.

-/// Creates a new DataSource instance using the project configuration.
+/// Creates a new DataSource instance using generated helper options.

 DataSource createDataSource() {